-OWA developed a comprehensive operational plan for 2017-18, to ensure implementation of the key strategic directions established in 2016-17.
-This plan will be renewed for 2018-19.
-The highest priority from 2018-19 to 2020-21 is to contribute to WSIAT caseload reduction, with the objective of accepting the increased number of hearings to be offered by WSIAT.
+OWA developed a comprehensive operational plan for 2016-17, to ensure implementation of the key strategic directions.
+This plan will be renewed for 2017-18.
+The highest priority for 2017-18 to 2019-20 is to contribute to WSIAT caseload reduction, with the objective of accepting the increased number of hearings to be offered by WSIAT.
 This will involve an analysis and review of current caseloads, matching them with likely offers of hearings from WSIAT.
 Supporting this is OWA's new service delivery model, fully implemented in 2016-17.
 This new model focuses more resources on the front end through comprehensive case assessments and referrals and support for injured workers who may need to access other disability programs while they await resolution of their appeals at WSIAT.
-OWA has assigned a full-time WSIAT Caseload Reduction and Service

-Delivery Transformation Manager, who will continue to work closely with WSIAT and OWA's management team to ensure nimble management of the inventory reduction initiative, on a provincial level.
+OWA has assigned a full-time WSIAT Caseload Reduction and Service Delivery Transformation Manager, who will continue to work closely with WSIAT and OWA's management team to ensure nimble management of the caseload reduction initiative.